 Since 1975, Professor Klee has participated on several hundred programs for the continuing education of the bar in the area of bankruptcy and business reorganizations.
 He has served twice as a Lawyer Representative to the 9th Circuit Judicial Conference and has served since 2011 on the Ninth Judicial Circuit Historical Society Advisory Council.
-Mr. Klee also serves as a member of the American Law Institute and was an adviser on its Transnational Insolvency Project.
+Mr. Klee also serves as a member of The American Law Institute and was an Adviser on its Transnational Insolvency Project.
 In addition, he is a founding member and past Director of the International Insolvency Institute.
-Mr. Klee is also a member of the Board of Governors of the Financial Lawyers Conference of Los Angeles.
+Mr. Klee is a past president and member of the Board of Governors of the Financial Lawyers Conference of Los Angeles.
 He has served since 2011 on the American Bankruptcy Institutes' Commission to Study the Reform of Chapter 11.
-He has served since 2011 as member of the executive committee of the National Bankruptcy Conference, a capacity in which he previously served from 1985 to 1988, and 1992 to 2000.
-Professor Klee currently serves as Chair of the National Bankruptcy Conference's Committee to Rethink Chapter 11.
-He also served as Chair of the National Bankruptcy Conference's legislation committee from 1992-2000.
+He has served since 2011 as member of the executive committee of the National Bankruptcy Conference, a capacity in which he previously served from 1985 to 1988, 1992 to 2000 and 2005 to 2008.
+Professor Klee currently serves as Chair of the National Bankruptcy Conference's Committee to Rethink Chapter 11 and also served as chair of its legislation committee from 1992 to 2000.
 Mr. Klee was Associate Counsel, Committee on Judiciary, U.S. House of Representatives 1974-1977, where he was a principal draftsman of the Bankruptcy Code.
 Since then, he has served periodically as a bankruptcy consultant to the House Judiciary Committee, 1977-1982, and to the United States Department of Justice, 1983-1984.

-Professor Klee is a founding member of Klee, Tuchin, Bogdanoff & Stern LLP, specializing in corporate reorganization, insolvency, and bankruptcy law.
-Representative clients of Mr. Klee have included: Jefferson County, Alabama, as a Chapter 9 debtor; 400 South Hope Street Associates L.P., in which he served as lead debtor's counsel; the debtors in Barney's Inc., et al., as debtors' special counsel; the debtors in Anacomp, Inc.; the debtors in Sun World; the debtors in the five administratively consolidated Standard Brands Paint Company cases; the debtor in Financial Corporation of America; the creditors' committees in the Adelphia, Del Taco, Iridium, Papercraft and Griffin Resorts, Inc. chapter 11 cases; the noteholders' committee in PG&E National Energy Group, and Marlene Penrod, as appellee before the United States Court of Appeals for the Ninth Circuit in In re Penrod; the out-of-court bondholders' committees in the Charter Medical and Orion Pictures restructurings; the out-of-court Bondholders' Steering Committee in Primestar; and Pennzoil, in the Texaco Inc. chapter 11 case; equity investors in 203 N. La Salle Street Assocs.; Boston Chicken Plan Trust as majority equity owner of Einstein/Noah Bagel Corp.; Marshall, as appellee before the Supreme Court of the United States in Stern v.
+Professor Klee is a founding Member of Klee, Tuchin, Bogdanoff & Stern LLP, specializing in corporate reorganization, insolvency, and bankruptcy law.
+Representative clients of Mr. Klee have included: Jefferson County, Alabama and Town of Mammoth Lakes, California, as Chapter 9 debtors; 400 South Hope Street Associates L.P., in which he served as lead debtor's counsel; the debtors in Barney's Inc., et al., as debtors' special counsel; the debtors in Anacomp, Inc.; the debtors in Sun World; the debtors in the five administratively consolidated Standard Brands Paint Company cases; the debtor in Financial Corporation of America; the creditors' committees in the Adelphia, Del Taco, Iridium, Papercraft and Griffin Resorts, Inc. chapter 11 cases; the noteholders' committee in PG&E National Energy Group, and Marlene Penrod, as appellee before the United States Court of Appeals for the Ninth Circuit in In re Penrod; the out-of-court bondholders' committees in the Charter Medical and Orion Pictures restructurings; the out-of-court Bondholders' Steering Committee in Primestar; and Pennzoil, in the Texaco Inc. chapter 11 case.
+Equity investors in 203 N. La Salle Street Assocs.; Boston Chicken Plan Trust as majority equity owner of Einstein/Noah Bagel Corp.; Marshall, as appellee before the Supreme Court of the United States in Stern v.
 Marshall, 131 S. Ct.
 2594 (2011); First Trust and Bank of New York, trustees, as appellees before the New York Court of Appeals and the United States Court of Appeals for the Eleventh Circuit in Chemical Bank v.
 First Trust (In re Southeast Banking Corp.); Maxwell Communication Corp.
 PLC, as appellant before the United States Court of Appeals for the Second Circuit in Maxwell Communication Corp.
 PLC v.
-Societe Generale, et al.; counsel of record for Penrod in AmeriCredit Financial Servs. v.
+Societe Generale, et al; counsel of record for Penrod in AmeriCredit Financial Servs. v.
 Penrod (In re Penrod), 611 F .3d 1158 (9th Cir.
-2010), petition for rehearing en banc denied, 636 F. 3d 1175 (9th Cir.
+2010), petition for rehearing en banc denied, 636 F 3d 1175 (9th Cir.
 2011), cert. denied, 132 S. Ct.
 108 (2011).
-He also has served as an expert witness in over 50 matters and as the examiner in Tribune.
+He also has served as an expert witness in over 50 matters and as The Examiner in Tribune.